bfollek/rabbithole/README.md

 # rabbithole

-A Clojure library of utility functions for the [wonderland](https://github.com/gigasquid/wonderland-clojure-katas) katas.
+A Clojure library of utility functions.

 ## License